blinkletter/PythonPresentation/_build/html/_sources/start.md

 ### Part 3A: A Simple Data Analysis

 This notebook will plot a 5-point Erying plot and determine the $\Delta H^\ddagger$ and $\Delta S^\ddagger$ for the reaction.
 The standard deviations for the parameters will be examined and used to calculate the confidence interval for the rate constant at a given temperature.
-The ```scipy.stats.linregress``` tool will be demonstrated along with the ```matplotlib.pyplot``` library for plotting.
-Along the way we will learn the correct way to use the ```uncertainties``` module in our calculations.
+The ```scipy.stats.linregress()``` tool will be demonstrated along with the ```matplotlib.pyplot``` library for plotting.
+Along the way we will learn the correct way to use the *uncertainties* module in our calculations.

 >**Title**: [Part 3A: A Simple Data Analysis](03A-Eyring_Exercises_1_simple.ipynb) <br>
 >**Tools**: *NumPy*, *SciPy*, *matplotlib*, *Uncertainties.ufloat*, *Uncertainties.unumpy*  <br>
 >**Skills**: Math functions using the tools of *NumPy*.
 Math with *NumPy* arrays, formatting numbers in f-strings.
 Simple data visualization using *matplotlib*.
-Data interpolation using linear regression with sSciPy.stats.linregress*.
-Creating uncertain values with *Uncertainties.ufloat*.
+Data interpolation using linear regression with `SciPy.stats.linregress()`.
+Creating uncertain values with `Uncertainties.ufloat()`.
 The consequences of strongly correlated errors in fit parameters (covariance) and ways to deal with this effect.

 ### Part 3B: Curve Fitting and Covariance

-The ```scipy.optimize``` library provides a better set of tools for fitting data to models and interfacing with the ```uncertainties``` package.
-We will be using ```scipy.optimize.curvefit``` in this exercise and using the covariance matrix returned by that function to create ufloat values that reflect the coupling between errors in fit parameters..
+The ```scipy.optimize``` sublibrary provides a better set of tools for fitting data to models and interfacing with the *uncertainties* package.
+We will be using ```scipy.optimize.curvefit()``` in this exercise and using the covariance matrix returned by that function to create ufloat values that reflect the coupling between errors in fit parameters.

 >**Title**: [Part 3B: Curve Fitting and Covariance](03B-Eyring_Exercises_2_curvefit.ipynb) <br>
 >**Tools**: *NumPy*, *SciPy*, *matplotlib*, *Uncertainties.correlated_values*, , *Uncertainties.unumpy*  <br>
 >**Skills**: Math functions using the tools of *NumPy*.
 Math with *NumPy* arrays, formatting numbers in f-strings.
 Data visualization using *matplotlib*.
-Using *SciPy.optimize.curve_fit* to fit data to arbitrary mathematical models.
-Creating uncertain values with *Uncertainties.correlated_values*.
+Using `SciPy.optimize.curve_fit()` to fit data to arbitrary mathematical models.
+Creating uncertain values with `Uncertainties.correlated_values()`.
 Propagating error and determining confidence intervals

 ### Part 3C: Using LMFit

-The ```lmfit``` library provides another set of tools for handling data and interfacing with the ```uncertainties``` package.
+The *lmfit* library provides another set of tools for handling data and interfacing with the *uncertainties* package.
 It has many built-in tools for analyzing and visualizing the curve fit.
 It returns ufloat values for fit parameters directly that already contain information on any covariance.

 >**Title**: [Part 3C: Using LMFit](03C-Eyring_Exercises_3_LMfit.ipynb) <br>
->**Tools**: *NumPy*, *SciPy*, *matplotlib*, *Uncertainties, , *LMFit*  <br>
+>**Tools**: *NumPy*, *SciPy*, *matplotlib*, *Uncertainties*, *LMFit*  <br>
 >**Skills**: Math functions using the tools of *NumPy*.
 Math with *NumPy* arrays, formatting numbers in f-strings.
 Data visualization using *matplotlib*.
 Using *LMFit* to fit data to arbitrary mathematical models and plot data.
 Propagating error and determining confidence intervals